 Though Excel is a powerful program for many business tasks and offers the advantages of being widely available and user-friendly, it has serious limitations as a record linkage tool.

-Microsoft Excel: the WRONG tool for record linkage
+Microsoft Excel: The WRONG Tool for Data Matching

 When organizations decide to get a handle on their data, the first solution they come up with is often this: